email linkedin

 Key Findings

-• Scaling-up SAF capacities requires huge investments and risk sharing among stakeholders.
+• Scaling up SAF capacities requires huge investments and risk sharing among stakeholders.
 Offtake agreements are one possibility for airlines to support SAF producers while securing their SAF supply.
 The number of offtake agreements has increased sharply in recent years, and this trend is expected to continue.

-• SAF availability is very limited at the moment but, for example, the EU and USA have very ambitious plans for capacity increase (ReFuelEU Aviation, US Aviation Climate Goal).
-Worldwide, six production facilities are in operation, with Neste as market leader.
-In the United States the production forecast for 2027 is about 60 times higher compared to 2022.
+• SAF availability is very limited at the moment, but the EU and USA for example have very ambitious plans for capacity increase (e.g., ReFuelEU Aviation, U.S. Aviation Climate Goal).
+Worldwide, there are six production facilities in operation, with Neste as the market leader.
+In the USA, the production forecast for 2027 is about 60 times higher compared with 2022 levels.

 Main Conclusions